-- ▶ When you enter a correctional facility as a volunteer, your first measure of safety is the sign-in sheet. - ▶ Staff must know at all times exactly who is inside the facility, especially in the case of an emergency. - Do not forget to always sign-out for the same reason.
+- When you enter a correctional facility as a volunteer, your first measure of safety is to sign-in in the volunteer binder. - Staff must know at all times exactly who is inside the facility, especially in the case of an emergency. - Do not forget to always sign-out for the same reason.

-- Your volunteer ID badge is another important safety measure to identify you as a volunteer. - Your badge must be always worn on the outside of your clothing.
+- Your volunteer ID is another important safety measure to identify you as a volunteer. - Your ID must be worn on the outside of your clothing at all times.
 This helps staff identify you from a distance.

-By accepting an Indiana Department of Correction Volunteer badge, you understand and agree to the following statements.
+By accepting an Indiana Department of Correction Volunteer ID, you understand and agree to the following statements.
 Failure to abide by these rules may result in immediate dismissal and/or termination of your services to the issued-facility and/or all IDOC facilities.

-- 1. My volunteer badge is the property of the issued-facility. - It is my responsibility to have it on my person when I enter the facility and it must be worn at all times. - If it is lost or stolen, I will notify my Program Supervisor, the Community Engagement Coordinator, and/or custody staff immediately, due to the security risk this creates at the facility.
+- 1. My volunteer ID is the property of the issued-facility. - 2.
+It is my responsibility to have it on my person when I enter the facility and it must be worn at all times. - 3.
+If it is lost or stolen, I will notify staff immediately, due to the security risk this creates.

-- 4. The identification badge can only be used at the issued-facility unless given specific approval for its use at another IDOC facility. - 5.
-If it becomes damaged or cracked, I will immediately notify the Community Engagement Coordinator. - 6.
-When I discontinue my volunteer services I must return the badge to the Community Engagement Coordinator. - 7.
-The volunteer badge only confirms that I am a volunteer at the issued-facility and that I am only allowed to enter the facility during day(s)/time(s) authorized and agreed upon by the Community Engagement Coordinator and myself.
+- 4. The ID can only be used at the issued-facility unless given specific approval for its use at another IDOC facility. - 5.
+If it becomes damaged or cracked, I will immediately notify staff. - 6.
+When I discontinue my volunteer services, I must return the ID to the facility. - 7.
+The volunteer ID only confirms that I am a volunteer at the issued-facility and that I am only allowed to enter the facility during day(s)/time(s) authorized and agreed upon by staff.

-- 8. I understand that no one else can use my Volunteer Identification Badge. - 9.
-I will not use the badge for any other purpose other than to enter/exit an IDOC facility. - 10.
-Even with a badge, all the volunteer requirements must be met to enter the facility and continue my services.
+- 8. I understand that no one else can use my volunteer ID. - 9.
+I will not use the ID for any other purpose other than to enter/exit an IDOC facility. - 10.
+Even with a ID, all the volunteer requirements must be met to enter the facility and continue my services.